Medicine in the American Civil War: New Practices Adopted During the War

-Additional modern medicinal practices were also starting to be utilized such as the analysis of cells under a microscope.
-In 1863 in an attempt to treat a soldier's wounds, physicians decided to utilize a microscope to see if they could learn anything more about the infection and status of the wound.
-Through this they saw what they called "diseased cells" and "infusorial animalcules".
-Through further tests and analysis under the microscope they found a remedy that seemed to help kill the infection and were able to treat the soldier's wounds.
-As a result of this, the patients' case was recorded and created an example of how microscopes could be properly utilized.
-This was one of the many cases that eventually would lead microscopes being used in modern medicinal practices for their ability to see the more detailed impact of their treatments on patients.
+Additional modern medicinal practices were also starting to be used, such as the analysis of cells under a microscope.
+In 1863, in an attempt to treat a soldier's wounds, physicians decided to use a microscope to see if they could learn anything more about the infection and status of the wound.
+They saw what they called "diseased cells" and "infusorial animalcules".
+Through further tests and microscopic analyses they found a remedy that seemed to help kill the infection and enable them to treat a soldier's wounds.
+The case was recorded and was one of many that led to microscopes being used routinely in modern medicine.

-Medical research also became more pronounced in this time as states began passing laws that allowed for medical schools to use the bodies that were not claimed by anyone for research purposes.
+Medical research also became more pronounced in this time as states began passing laws that allowed medical schools to use unclaimed bodies for research purposes.
 This coupled with the injuries brought on by the war allowed for doctors to develop better understandings of the nature of the injuries and diseases.
-As a result of this the view that medicine and medical professionals went about practicing and researching changed, shifting focus from just the physical aspects of diseases and medical research to a more inqusitive style of figuring out its nature as well.
+As a result, medical professionals shifted their focus from just the physical aspects of diseases to more inquisitive methods of figuring out their nature as well.